-- Evaluate individual routes This will allow for analysis and comparison of each type of Metro service, including the different "families" of fixed route by service type. - Evaluate overall system performance This will allow for a better understanding of how the system as a whole is performing, including the ability to achieve some broader policy goals, such as the seven key system design factors. - Evaluate performance against peer agencies This will allow for a metrics-based comparison with other transit agencies that will help Metro understand how it might improve performance of its transit system.
+- Evaluate individual routes This will allow for analysis and comparison of each type of Metro service, including the different "families" of fixed route service. - Evaluate overall system performance This will allow for a better understanding of how the system as a whole is performing, including the ability to achieve some broader policy goals, such as the seven key system design factors. - Evaluate performance against peer agencies This will allow for a metrics-based comparison with other transit agencies that will help Metro understand how it might improve performance of its transit system.

-Families of Metro Service Types, Including Families of Fixed Route Services.
-Modifying Metro's current method of compiling and reporting on performance measures will enable Metro managers, King County decision makers and the public to compare and evaluate the effectiveness of similar service types, or families.
-The performance measurement system should include the following types of services: fixed route (i.e., Frequent Arterial, Peak Commuter, Local, and Hourly service), Dial-A-Ride Transit (DART), Access, vanpool, etc. Reporting on the fixed route services should be further differentiated by four different "families"
+Metro Service Types, Including Families of Fixed-Route Services

-of services: Frequent Arterial, Peak Commuter, Local, and Hourly service.
-Reporting by type, and according to the different families of fixed route service, is important because the different distinctive services types provide different functions within the system, and perform very differently.
-(See Figure 6 below.)
+Modifying Metro's current method of compiling and reporting on performance measures will enable Metro managers, King County decision-makers and the public to compare and evaluate the effectiveness of similar service types.
+The performance measurement system should include the following types of services: fixed route, Dial-A-Ride Transit (DART), Access, vanpool, etc. Reporting on the fixed-route services should be further differentiated by four different "families" of services: Frequent Arterial, Peak Commuter, Local, and Hourly service.
+Reporting by type, and according to the different families of fixed-route service, is important because the distinctive services provide different functions within the system, and perform very differently.

-For example, Figure 6 below shows how the different families of fixed route service perform on two commonly used productivity measures. ‡The Frequent Arterial bus routes have the highest riders per platform hour (the number of people who board a bus relative to the total number of hours that bus is operating - from when it leaves the base until it returns).
-This is because these routes generally operate in higher density communities and have strong ridership in both directions and over a relatively shorter distance.
-The Peak Commuter routes have the highest passenger miles per platform hour (this measures the total number of rider miles relative to the total number of service hours the bus operates - from when it leaves the base until it returns).
-This is because these routes have fewer stops and are likely to have strong ridership in only one direction over a relatively longer distance.
-Hourly routes have the lowest riders per platform hour and rider miles per platform hour because this is infrequent service that provides a low level of transit access in low-density areas.
+For example, Figure 5 (next page) shows how the different families of fixed-route service perform on two commonly used productivity measures.
+The Frequent Arterial bus routes have the highest riders per platform hour (the number of people who board a bus relative to the total number of hours that bus is operating - from when it leaves the base until it returns).
+This is because these routes